Normal Range of ACE Test

 Gender-Wise Normal Range

-ACE values do not differ significantly between males and females.
-Most studies show only minimal variations, and laboratories typically use the same reference range for all adult genders.
-Hormonal changes such as menstruation or menopause also do not meaningfully alter ACE levels.
-Because of this, gender-based differentiation is usually not required in clinical interpretation.
+ACE levels do not show meaningful differences between males and females.
+Most laboratories use the same reference range for all adults regardless of gender.
+Hormonal changes such as menstruation or menopause do not significantly alter ACE levels, so gender-specific ranges are generally not required for interpretation.

 Pregnancy-Specific Normal Range